LearnersGuild/learning-os/wg-terrain-criteria.md

 * You are self-reflective about your learning and your social-emotional skills.
 * You can adapt to new challenges
 * You can give and receive feedback
-* You can analyze outcomes for yourself to make meaning of my success or failures
+* You can analyze outcomes for yourself to make meaning of your success or failures
 * You can fail forward by analyzing failures to find lessons, places for improvement, and possible paths forward

 **You can mentor others**